ai/about-postcss/speech.md

 ---

 I am very happy about JavaScript preprocessors.
-But do CSS preprocessors work as this playground for ideas of next generations?
+But do CSS preprocessors work as this kind of playground for ideas of next generations?
 I didn’t think so.

 ---

-But let’s start from beggining.
-How CSS preprocessors work today?
+But let’s start from the beginning.
+How do CSS preprocessors work today?
-They are template language.
-Like PHP, but you mix your code with CSS template.
+They are like a template language.
+Like PHP, but you mix your code with CSS templates.

 ---

-Some preprocessor tool like Compass or Bourbon can create only mixins, functions and variables.
+A preprocessor tool like Compass or Bourbon can only create mixins, functions and variables.

 ---